 Magento 2 Product list aggregate rating fix

-During our work with Magento 2 Rich Snippets module we’ve noticed that the product list page has numerous errors if switched to the list mode.
+During our work with the Magento 2 Rich Snippets module, we noticed numerous errors on the product list page when switched to list mode.
 The errors were generated by the standard Magento 2 Luma theme, when attempting to aggregate rating markup rendering for each product in the product list.
-This blog post describes a configurable fix for the issue.
+This article outlines a configurable solution to address this issue.
 We will have an opportunity to disable this fix for any custom theme which doesn’t have this error or in case the next Magento 2 version has a fix for this included.

 Aggregate Rating Errors in Magento2 product list mode

-Let’s start from the reason of the issue.
+Let’s begin by understanding the root cause of the issue.
 Aggregate rating markup should be located inside the product scope tag of the Schema.org markup:

 <div itemscope="" itemtype="http://schema.org/Product">